1j01/textual-paint/README.md

 1. `find samples -type f -exec file --mime-type {} \;`: This part uses the `find` command to locate all files (`-type f`) within the "samples" folder and its subdirectories.
 For each file, it executes the `file --mime-type` command to determine the file's MIME type.
 This outputs a line like "samples/ship.ans: text/plain".

-2. `grep -v "image/png"`: This filters out any lines containing the MIME type "image/png", effectively excluding PNG files from the output.
+2. `grep -v -e "image/png" -e "image/svg"`: This filters out any lines containing the MIME types "image/png" or "image/svg", effectively excluding PNG and SVG files. `-v` means "invert the match", so it will only output lines that don't match the given patterns.

 3. `cut -d: -f1`: This extracts only the file paths from the output of the `file` command, removing the MIME type information.